uNetworking/uWebSockets.js/README.md

 <br>

 ### :zap: Simple performance
 µWebSockets.js is a standards-compliant web server written in 10,000 lines of C++.
 It is exposed to Node.js as a simple-to-use, native V8 addon and has significantly outperformed all alternatives for Node.js since 2016.
 Bun is heavily derived from uWS; its event-loop, TLS, HTTP, QUIC, WebSockets, pub/sub, and URL routing are all [forked from uWS](https://github.com/oven-sh/bun/tree/main/packages/bun-uws).
-That's why [uWS.js performs very similarly to Bun](https://http-arena.com) while being far more stable & conservative.
+That's why [uWS.js performs very similarly to Bun](https://http-arena.com) and has a similar interface and feature-set, while being far more stable & conservative.

 We aren't in the NPM registry but you can easily install it with the NPM client:
 * `npm install uNetworking/uWebSockets.js#v20.70.0`